A Breeze To Work With

 True story!
 Thunder, lightning, fire on the freeway that almost kept my parents from reaching the hospital.
 Good times.

 I grew up desperately wanting to become a mad scientist, which may or may not have had anything to do with the epic manner in which I arrived on the planet.
 Then I realized just how competitive that market can be, and the ungodly amount of math involved in chemistry.
-Never mind.
+NOPE.

 Seriously, though, I did start out my life with an unhealthy fear and terror of all things public speaking.
 Shaky voice, sweaty palms, tunnel vision, the works.